Methods provided by the Data Exchange library

 Arguments

-• schemaPath – absolute or relative path where to find the OpenAPI specification file from which to generate the runtime library
+• schemaPath – absolute or relative path where to find the OpenAPI specification file from which to generate the runtime library.
+The OpenAPI specification file can either be in JSON or YAML format.

 • schemaName – name of the OpenAPI specification for which to create a runtime library and mapping, will also serve as the name of the runtime library.